Nikon F4 – Nikons’ Best Ever?

-If you have ever used a Nikon F4s (still my camera of choice), you’ll know it’s still considered one of Nikons’ greatest achievements.
-And greatest weapons of choice in less than friendly environments.
+If you have ever used a Nikon F4 (still my camera of choice), you’ll know it’s still considered one of Nikons’ greatest achievements.
+And greatest weapons of choice in a less than friendly environment.

 The F4, F4E & most popular Nikon F4s is not just probably the best laid out of all cameras, (Sorry Canon), but even, dare I say, perfect.
-It is a very good setup for people who like dials rather than thumb wheel controlled LCD’s.
+Although the digital era Nikon D3, D4 and D5 are based on an F5, the F4 is a very good setup for people who like dials rather than thumb wheel controlled LCD’s.
 Some critics say it was Nikons’ “transition” camera as all Nikon cameras became electronic.
 Neither here or there.
 But it became my favorite because there is almost no old or new flash you cannot use.
 The “s” , like the “e”, were just high speed versions.
 But you could use an MB-20 grip to make it much lighter.
 Something I did a couple of years ago.
 With the MB-20 grip, it drops down to 4FPS.
 Plenty fast for me.
 But it’s nice you can change battery packs at any time.
 The F4s and F4e are very heavy cameras.
 If you are coming from an FE2 or maybe a Leica, you’ll assume the users of this camera are ‘insane’.
 We are.

 Every single backward and forward compatible lens & flash work, (almost), even surpassing the revered F5 in that respect.
 And the motor drive on the base of the ‘s’ is almost an unnoticeable appendage that melds into the body like no other motor drive/winder. (it’s actually a battery pack, not a motor drive)